Value4AI/Awesome-LLM-in-Social-Science/README.md

 ##  6. <a name='Perspective'></a>👁️‍🗨️ Perspective

+- **The benefits, risks and bounds of personalizing the alignment of large language models to individuals**, 2024.04, Nature Machine Intelligence, [[paper]](https://www.nature.com/articles/s42256-024-00820-y).

 - **A social path to human-like artificial intelligence**, 2023.11, Nature Machine Intelligence, [[paper]](https://www.nature.com/articles/s42256-023-00754-x).

   TL;DR: This paper explores the social pathways to human intelligence, highlighting the roles of collective living, social relationships, and key evolutionary transformations in the development of intelligence.

-- **The benefits, risks and bounds of personalizing the alignment of large language models to individuals**, 2024.04, Nature Machine Intelligence, [[paper]](https://www.nature.com/articles/s42256-024-00820-y).
+- **Using large language models in psychology**, 2023.10, Nature reviews psychology, [[paper]](https://www.nature.com/articles/s44159-023-00241-5).